awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### LogPublishingOptions<a name="es-configuration-api-datatypes-logpublishingoptions"></a>

 Specifies whether the Amazon ES domain publishes the [Elasticsearch slow logs](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-slowlog.html) to Amazon CloudWatch\.
 You still have to enable the *collection* of slow logs using the Elasticsearch REST API\.
-To learn more, see [[ERROR] BAD/MISSING LINK TEXT](es-createupdatedomains.md#es-createdomain-configure-slow-logs-indices)\.
+To learn more, see [Setting Elasticsearch Logging Thresholds](es-createupdatedomains.md#es-createdomain-configure-slow-logs-indices)\.

 ****